by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor; photo by Beatriz Pérez Moya on Unsplash…

 Not too long for a real marketer to read.

 Eons ago when I was a junior copywriter, I interviewed with a marketing exec who merely flipped through my portfolio, glancing at the headlines and photos before handing it back to me.
-I was speechless – was my writing that bad?
+I felt sucker-punched – was my writing that bad?

-Fortunately, I didn’t rip my book apart and use it for kindling, since it scored me a great job later.
-I also later found out that the marketing exec never did hire a writer.
-The reason?
+Fortunately, I didn’t rip my book apart, since it scored me a great job later.
+I also later learned that the marketing exec never did hire a writer.
 She got fired for lying on her resume — she wasn’t really a marketer.

-That’s why, when hiring writers, I want to read as much of their work as possible, with samples in different voices for different clients.
-While many writers can pen a clever headline or two, their true talent shows in how they keep a reader interested over hundreds of words.
+So when I hire writers, I want to read as much of their work as possible, with samples in different voices for different clients.
+While many writers can pen a clever headline, their true talent shows in whether they keep a reader’s interest over hundreds of words.

-So today’s copywriting portfolios must contain many pages.
 Gone are the days when copywriting portfolios could feature a mere dozen print ads and storyboards.
-(A few hotshot ad agency types can still get away with just the short stuff, but they tend to have video reels.
-Most ascending copywriters need to go long.)
+A few hotshot ad agency types can get away with just the short stuff, but they tend to have video reels.

 Provided that your portfolio contains your best work and only your best work, 20 pages sounds fine.
 In short, go long.

 Do you have a question about marketing you’d like to ask Freddy?